mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

 +++
+date = 2026-01-26
-title = "Beyond the Dotfiles: My Ultimate CLI Productivity Stack for Developers" date = 2026-01-26 description = "Discover how a curated set of command-line tools and configurations can transform your development workflow into a hyper-efficient, keyboard-driven experience."
+title = "Beyond the Dotfiles: My Ultimate CLI Productivity Stack for Developers" description = "Discover how a curated set of command-line tools and configurations can transform your development workflow into a hyper-efficient, keyboard-driven experience."
 [taxonomies]
-tags = ["cli", "productivity", "workflow", "dotfiles", "linux", "hyprland", "neovim", "fish", "tmux", "rust", "automation"] [extra] author = "mxaddict"
+tags = ["cli", "productivity", "workflow", "dotfiles", "linux", "hyprland", "neovim", "fish", "tmux", "rust", "automation"]
 +++

 ## Introduction